Liberal Arts Level 3: Advanced Chapter Books

 Two-Year Rotation: Click for Details

-The Liberal Arts Level 3: Advanced Chapter Books course is designed to provide students with an overview of literature genres.
-Throughout the year, reading selections will give students the opportunity to foster an enthusiasm for reading and establish a strong connection with books.
-Through classroom discussions, students will increase verbal communication skills and develop listening skills as they reflect with their fellow students and the teacher on the readings.
-Additionally, the course will focus on skills such as retelling narratives; answering questions leading to definitions, examples, and comparisons; and identifying themes.
+The Liberal Arts Level 3: Advanced Chapter Books course is designed to provide students with an overview of literary genres.
+Reading selections give students the opportunity to foster an enthusiasm for reading and establish strong connections with books.
+Through classroom discussions, students increase verbal communication skills and develop listening skills.
+The course focuses on retelling narratives; answering questions leading to definitions, examples, and comparisons; and identifying themes.
 Reading assignments are given on a daily basis.
 In class readings and discussions follow the liturgical and festal cycle of the Orthodox Church.

-Writing assignments will include reflections, personal letters, narratives, creative pieces, and journal writing.
-Vocabulary, spelling, and grammar will be an important part of this course and will be reinforced holistically through each composition piece.
-Because we are a community of learners, we will work together as a class to build the shared learning experiences that are foundational to all we undertake, as well as to encourage and nurture disciplines and virtues.
+Writing assignments include personal letters, narratives, essays, creative pieces, and journal writing.
+Vocabulary, spelling, and grammar are an important part of this course and are reinforced holistically through each composition piece.
+As a community of learners, we work together as a class to build the shared learning experiences as well as to encourage and nurture disciplines and virtues.

 A Door in the Wall, Marguerite de Angeli

 Mrs. Frisby and the Rats of Nimh, Robert C. O’Brien